bugracntp/Task_Manager/README.md

 # Task_Manager
 # Is that a Task Manager for your computer
 # This applications properties
-# - Is can kill process
+# - It's can kill process
-# - Is can start process
+# - It's can start process
 # - You can see the CPU status
 # - You can see the RAM status
 # How is my application looks like